 St. Joseph School holds students as well as parents to high moral standards.
 We recognize the value of a mutually supportive relationship between our school and parents.
-The education of your student is best served when parents/guardians and the school have mutual respect, open line of communication, and a commitment to your student's education.
+The education of the student is best served when parents/guardians and the school have mutual respect, open line of communication, and a commitment to your student's education.

 St. Joseph School reserves the right to enroll students and families who embrace the policies, procedures, and the mission that has been set forth.
+Others might be denied or dismissed if there are social media posts that demean or deny the Christian witness that is expected of adults.